helixo41-c/Discord-bot/README.md

 # Launching

-For launching code you need to create a token.txt file and put there your token. then
+For launching code you need to create a token.txt file and put there your bot token. then
 ```
 pip install -r requirements.txt